AIPS HELP file for SNEDT in 31DEC09

 Q Quik FLAG QUICKLY

-C nCor NEXT CORRELATOR
+C nCor NEXT POL/IF

 N Nant NEXT ANTENNA